 To create this map, doctors use a globally recognized method called the TNM system.
 It’s a standard language that helps your entire care team—from surgeons to oncologists—talk clearly and consistently about your specific situation.
 The TNM classification system is a way to describe how much the cancer has grown and spread.
 This directly influences your treatment options and helps your doctors understand your prognosis, or expected outcome.
 It ensures that a Stage 2 diagnosis in one hospital means the same thing as a Stage 2 diagnosis in another, anywhere in the world.
 By getting this precise picture of your cancer’s stage, your team can tailor a treatment plan that’s right for you.

-Breaking Down the T, N, and M
+What do T, N, and M mean?

 The name “TNM” isn’t just a random set of letters; each one stands for a critical piece of information about your cancer.
 Understanding what they mean can help you feel more in control during conversations with your doctor.